-Traffic signals assume people walk at 1.0 m/s.
+Traffic signals assume everyone walks at 1.2 m/s.
+Many don't.

 WalkPhase measures the gap — and shows how to fix it.